starryalley/go-servotester/README.md

 It uses the following projects:
 - gobot (http://gobot.io/) for managing pin on Raspberry Pi platform

+Use [my fork](https://github.com/starryalley/gobot) where I added a support to configure pi-blaster period on a raspi.Adaptor.

 - pi-blaster (https://github.com/sarfata/pi-blaster) for generating PWM in raspberry Pi

+Use [my fork](https://github.com/starryalley/pi-blaster) where I modify the period to make the PWM frequency at 50Hz, which is for both analog and digital RC servo.

 - libui (https://github.com/andlabs/ui) for GUI